scimusmn/mm-0102-sensingRatios/README.md

     boxen mm_0102_sensing_ratios

-After the process completes, go to System Preferences > Cursorcerer.
+Go to System Preferences > Cursorcerer.
 Set "Hide idle cursor after" to 5 seconds.

 ## Run the application
 The application should start correctly after rebooting the computer.